elaspic/elaspic/docs/installation_guide/config_file.rst

 .. glossary::

    path_to_archive
-     Location for storing and retreiving precalculated data.
+     Location for storing and retrieving precalculated data.

    blast_db_path
      Location of the blast **nr** and **pdbaa** databases.